ansible/molecule/doc/source/usage.rst

 Kitchen) to refer to this latter meaning of 'provisioning' (i.e. "Run Ansible on the new test VM").

-It is very simple to run tests using the molecule command from the working directory of your role.
+It is very simple to run tests using the Molecule command from the working directory of your role.

 See ``molecule --help``